cyh5272/avm/README.md

 ### Microsoft Visual Studio builds {#microsoft-visual-studio-builds}

-Building the AV1 codec library in Microsoft Visual Studio is supported.
+Building the AVM codec library in Microsoft Visual Studio is supported.
 Visual Studio 2019 (16.7) or later is required.
 The following example demonstrates generating projects and a solution for the Microsoft IDE: